Projects

 Funding: Finnish Cultural Foundation

-In this project, a selection of the correspondence between Johan Albrecht Ehrenström and his colleagues Carl Johan Walleen and Robert Henrik Rehbinder is translated from French and Swedish into Finnish.
-These statesmen where influential public figures at the beginning of the Russian rule in Finland, during the first decades of the 19th century.
+In this project, a selection of the correspondence between Johan Albrecht Ehrenström and his colleagues Carl Johan Walleen and Robert Henrik Rehbinder was translated from French and Swedish into Finnish.
+These statesmen were influential public figures at the beginning of the Russian rule in Finland, during the first decades of the 19th century.
 Mr. Ehrenström lived and worked in Helsinki, whereas Mr. Walleen and Mr. Rehbinder lived and worked in Saint Petersburg.
 The letters are stored in the National Archives of Finland.

 The correspondence deals mainly with the construction of a new administrative center of Helsinki, capital of Finland since 1812, as well as the relationship between the Czar and the Grand Duchy of Finland and other current and private affairs.
 Most letters are written in French, which was the lingua franca of the elites in the early 19th century.
 French was also the language of communication between the Swedish-speaking administration of the Grand Duchy of Finland and the Czar’s Russian-speaking administration.
 Many letters are bilingual, for Swedish is used as well.
 It is important to translate these letters into Finnish, so that Finnish researchers can use them more widely.